Grace Commission

 The Private Sector Survey on Cost Control (PSSCC), commonly referred to as the Grace Commission, was an investigation requested by United States President Ronald Reagan, authorized in on June 30, 1982.
-In doing so President Reagan used the now famous phrase, "Drain the swamp".
+In doing so, President Reagan used the now famous phrase, "Drain the swamp".
 The survey's focus was on eliminating waste and inefficiency in the United States federal government.
 Businessman J. Peter Grace chaired the commission.
 Reagan asked the members of that commission to "Be bold.
 We want your team to work like tireless bloodhounds.
 Don't leave any stone unturned in your search to root out inefficiency."

 Report

 The Grace Commission report was presented to Congress in January 1984.
 The report claimed that if its recommendations were followed, $424 billion could be saved in three years, rising to $1.9 trillion per year by the year 2000.
 It estimated that the national debt, without these reforms, would rise to $13 trillion by the year 2000, while with the reforms they projected it would rise to only $2.5 trillion.
 The US national debt reached $5.6 trillion in the year 2000 and reached 13 trillion in 2010 after the Great Recession.

 The report's recommendations that intruded into policy were ignored by Congress, but many other efficiency recommendations were considered and some were implemented.
 The report said that one-third of all income taxes are consumed by waste and inefficiency in the federal government, and another one-third escapes collection owing to the underground economy.
-"With two thirds of everyone's personal income taxes wasted or not collected, 100 percent of what is collected is absorbed solely by interest on the federal debt and by federal government contributions to transfer payments.
-In other words, all individual income tax revenues are gone before one nickel is spent on the services that taxpayers expect from their government."
+The report to the president stated:With two thirds of everyone's personal income taxes wasted or not collected, 100 percent of what is collected is absorbed solely by interest on the federal debt and by federal government contributions to transfer payments.
+In other words, all individual income tax revenues are gone before one nickel is spent on the services that taxpayers expect from their government.